xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 analysis note [2.2] for [2.1].

 A range has minumum and maximum values.
-These are added as attributes `Min` and `Max`.
+These are added as attributes `min` and `max`.
 The new attributes are typed as real to handle the full minumum and maximum values.
-The UI handles validation with type determination (integer versus float).
+The UI handles validation with type determination (integer versus real).

 The same model change is made to both `ooaofooa` and `mcooa`.

 5.2 Update editor.
 5.2.1 UI Range configuration
 A new menu along with three sub menus are added.
 These are:
   * Range
   * Range > Minimum...
   * Range > Maximum...